Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems: ResSV and Circular Proofs

 In this section we study the relation between \textbf{ResSV} and the recently proposed concept of circular proofs \cite{DBLP:conf/sat/AtseriasL19}.
-Circular proofs allows the addition of an arbitrary set of clauses to the original formula.
+Circular proofs allow the addition of an arbitrary set of clauses to the original formula.
 It can be seen that conclusions are sound as long as the added clauses are \textit{re-derived} as many times as they are used.
-In the original paper this condition is characterized as the existence of a flow in a graphical representation of the proof.
-Here we show that the \textbf{ResSV} proof system naturally captures the same idea and extends it from SAT to MaxSAT with an arguably simpler notation.
+This condition is characterized as the existence of a flow in a graphical representation of the proof.
+Since Circular proofs are defined in the context of hard formulas, the comparison has to be circumscribed to that context.
+Here we show that the \textbf{ResSV} proof system naturally captures the same idea with an arguably simpler notation.
 In particular, the virtual rule with its soundness theorem that requires that weights must be positive at the end of the derivation guarantees the existence of the flow.